flint-xf-fan/MLDA-Workshop/README.md

-# Repo for Deep Learning Workshops
+# Repo for MLDA Workshops
-* sponsored by EEE AI Lab
+* sponsored by MLDA@EEE
-* This repo may refer to online materials/MOOCs and it is for educational purpose only.
+* This repo may refer to some online materials/MOOCs and it is for educational purpose only.
+Pls contact Xiaofeng(fxf1996@gmail.com) if any unapproriated use found.

 # Python Environment (local, CPU-only) Setup Guide